-The Department manages more than 1,200 acres of parkland throughout the community.
-Locations include Brookfarm Park, Ella Mae Power Park, Fuerst Park, ITC Community Sports Park, Novi Dog Park, Pavilion Shore Park, Lakeshore Park, Rotary Park, Village Wood Lake, Villa Barr Art Park and Wildlife Woods Park.
+The Department manages more than 1,400 acres of parkland throughout the community.
+Locations include Brookfarm Park, Bosco Fields & Grand River Fields, Ella Mae Power Park, Fuerst Park, ITC Community Sports Park, ITC Trail, Novi Dog Park, Pavilion Shore Park, Lakeshore Park, Rotary Park, Village Wood Lake, Villa Barr Art Park and Wildlife Woods Park.

 The Recreation Division engages more than 140,000 users annually with a variety of programs.
 Recreation programs are offered based upon national accreditation guidelines, citizen survey data, and partnerships.
 The Recreation Division includes cultural services, (theatre, dance and music classes, art program, and performance groups -- Novi Concert Band, and Novi Choralaires), sports and fitness (soccer, softball, lacrosse, flag football, basketball, cricket, karate, Zumba, yoga, Pilates, etc.), summer camps, and community events (Memorial Day Parade, Light Up the Night, Daddy Daughter Dance, and more).